History of the Australian Capital Territory: Search for a capital city location

 Nevertheless, this left open the question of where to locate the capital.
-Initially the Bombala district in the far south of NSW was proposed, to which southern Monaro, (which incorporated Bombala), Orange and Yass were soon added.
-The NSW Premier, John See, offered to provide any of the three recommended sites as a future capital territory.
+Initially the Bombala district in the far south of New South Wales was proposed, to which southern Monaro, (which incorporated Bombala), Orange and Yass were soon added.
+The New South Wales Premier, John See, offered to provide any of the three recommended sites as a future capital territory.
 Edmund Barton, the first Prime Minister of the new Federal Government, added another four sites to this list: Albury, Tamworth, Armidale and Tumut, and members of the new government toured the various sites in 1902.
 The tour proved inconclusive, and upon their return the members decided to refer the problem to a Royal Commission, with the Minister for Home Affairs, William Lyne, pushing for Tumut or Albury as he preferred a site in his electorate.
 Subsequently, the Commission presented its report to Parliament in 1903, recommending the sites of Albury, Tumut and Orange, in that order.
 However, there continued to be problems, as the House of Representatives backed the Tumut option, while the Senate preferred the town of Bombala.
 As a result of this disagreement the bill lapsed, and it was left to the second Parliament to choose a location for the capital.

 The new Parliament met in 1904 and reached a compromise, choosing Dalgety, which, like Bombala, was located in the Monaro region.
 Thus, with the passage of the Seat of Government Act 1904, it appeared that the matter had been settled.
 However, while the Federal Parliament supported Dalgety, the New South Wales government did not, and they proved unwilling to cede the amount of territory the Federal Government demanded.

 Finally, in 1906, New South Wales agreed to cede sufficient land, but on the condition that it was in the Yass-Canberra region, this site being closer to Sydney.
 Following a tour of the region by several Senators and Members of the Commonwealth Parliament, in 1908 a new ballot was called in the Federal Parliament with eleven sites nominated.
 Initially, Dalgety remained at the forefront, but by the eighth round Yass-Canberra had emerged as a new leader, and the site was confirmed in the ninth round of voting.
 Thus was passed the new Seat of Government Act 1908, which repealed the 1904 Act and specified a capital in the Yass-Canberra region.

 Government Surveyor Charles Scrivener was deployed to the region in the same year in order to map out a specific site and, after an extensive search, settled upon the present location, about 300 km south-west of Sydney in the foothills of the Australian Alps.